plotly/plotly.py/doc/python/axes.md

 fig.show()
 ```

-### Zooming subplots to the same range
+#### Synchronizing axes in subplots with `matches`

-Using `facet_col` from `plotly.express` let zoom each facet to the same range impliciltly.
-However, if the subplots are created with `make_subplots`, the axis needs to be updated with `matches` parameter, to zoom all the subplots accordingly.
-Zoom in one trace below, to see the other subplots zoomed to the same x-axis range:
+Using `facet_col` from `plotly.express` let [zoom](https://help.plot.ly/zoom-pan-hover-controls/#step-3-zoom-in-and-zoom-out-autoscale-the-plot) and [pan](https://help.plot.ly/zoom-pan-hover-controls/#step-6-pan-along-axes) each facet to the same range implicitly.
+However, if the subplots are created with `make_subplots`, the axis needs to be updated with `matches` parameter to update all the subplots accordingly.

+Zoom in one trace below, to see the other subplots zoomed to the same x-axis range.
+To pan all the subplots, click and drag from the center of x-axis to the side:

 ```python
 import plotly.graph_objects as go